ShivashishY/shiva/content/posts/how-cryptocurrency-wallets-work.md

 ## Cold storage

 Wallet software is often targeted by hackers because of its lucrative ability to steal bitcoins.
-A technique called "cold storage" keeps private keys out of reach of hackers; This is accomplished by generating the private keys on a device connected to the Internet and keeping it offline at all times.
+A technique called "cold storage" keeps private keys out of reach of hackers.
+This is accomplished by generating the private keys on a device connected to the Internet and keeping it offline at all times.
 The credentials needed to spend bitcoins can be stored offline in many ways, from specialized hardware wallets to simple paper printouts of private keys.

 ## Hardware wallet